Matt Slauson: Indianapolis Colts

 On March 20, 2018, Slauson signed with the Indianapolis Colts on a one-year, $3 million deal, reuniting with former Jets offensive line coach Dave DeGuglielmo.
 He was named the starting right guard to start the season, starting the first five games before being placed on injured reserve on October 8, 2018.

 Retirement

 On February 6, 2019, Slauson announced his retirement from the NFL after 10 seasons.

 Personal life

-Slauson was born in Cincinnati, Ohio, to Nancy and Robert Slauson and attended and played football at Sweet Home High School in Oregon before graduating from Air Academy High School in Colorado Springs, Colorado.
+Slauson was born in Sweet Home, Oregon, to Nancy and Robert Slauson and played football at Sweet Home High School in Oregon before graduating from Air Academy High School in Colorado Springs, Colorado.
 From a young age, Slauson was diagnosed with stuttering, a speech disorder that occurs primarily when he is placed in unfamiliar situations.
 Slauson has two other brothers, Nick and Chris, as well as a sister, Alli.

-Slauson is married to Cami, and the couple has a son, Montgomery James.
+Slauson is married to Cami, and the couple has a son.

 Slauson is a nephew of Jim Thurber, best known for his appearances on Discovery's TV show "Gold Rush".